Nitrogen pollution and recovery from nitrogen pollution in a seagrass-dominated estuary

 Date:2014 to 2017

-Eutrophication associated with excess nutrient pollution in shallow marine ecosystems is poorly understood relative to deeper systems; this project investigates various feedbacks that may occur during eutrophication that either aggravate or partially mitigate the effects of nutrient pollution in a shallow estuary.
+Eutrophication associated with excess nutrient pollution in shallow marine ecosystems is poorly understood relative to deeper systems.
+This project investigates various feedbacks that may occur during eutrophication that either aggravate or partially mitigate the effects of nutrient pollution in a shallow estuary.
 A large reduction in nitrogen loading from the watershed allows a unique opportunity to also study the start of ecosystem recovery.

-This research will further elucidate non-linearities and tipping points in the response of shallow marine ecosystems to N pollution, and will begin to document the time frame and trajectory of recovery from such pollution.
+This research will further elucidate non-linearities and tipping points in the response of shallow marine ecosystems to nitrogen pollution and will begin to document the time frame and trajectory of recovery from such pollution.
 Such information is critical to help environmental managers better address the protection and restoration of such ecosystems, and we anticipate that our findings will be of wide interest to both the scientific and environmental communities.
-The project includes a variety of educational and outreach activities to to communicate the findings to researchers, water-quality managers, and the public.
+The project includes a variety of educational and outreach activities to communicate the findings to researchers, water-quality managers, and the public.
 Long-term, we expect that our study will lead to more effective protection of shallow marine ecosystems from nutrient pollution.

 - United States of America

 - New Jersey

 New York State focus: